Louisiana

 Can I fly a drone over my neighbor's yard in Louisiana?

 Simple overflight is not, by itself, a crime under Louisiana law.
 It becomes illegal under La.
 R.S.
-14:283 if you use the drone's camera to observe or record your neighbor for a lewd purpose or in a place where they have a reasonable expectation of privacy, such as a fenced backyard or through a window, without their consent.
+14:283 if you use the drone's camera to observe or record your neighbor without their consent for a lewd purpose, or to record specified sexually explicit conduct, such as through a bedroom or bathroom window, in a place where they have a reasonable expectation of privacy.
+Recording an ordinary, non-sexual moment in a fenced backyard does not by itself trigger this statute.

 Is it illegal to record someone with a drone in Louisiana?

 It can be.
 La.
 R.S.
-14:283 makes it a crime to use a drone-mounted camera to observe, photograph, or record a person without consent for a lewd purpose or in a place where they have a reasonable expectation of privacy.
+14:283 makes it a crime to use a drone-mounted camera to observe, photograph, or record a person without consent for a lewd purpose, or to record specified sexually explicit conduct in a place where they have a reasonable expectation of privacy.
 A conviction requires registration as a sex offender under Title 15, Chapter 3-B.

 Can police fly a drone over my house without a warrant in Louisiana?